 South Carolina law allows punitive damages to be awarded when we prove by clear and convincing evidence that the at-fault party was reckless or willful in causing harm.
 What does that mean in plain English as our South Carolina personal injury lawyer explains?
 That the defendant knew their actions could cause personal injury or death, yet chose to do in anyway; that they were indifferent to the life or safety of other human beings when they undertook the act that resulted in harm.

-What Types of Cases Allow Someone to Recover Punitive Damages?
+What Types of Cases Allow Someone to Recover Punitive Damages in South Carolina?

 A common example of a claim or lawsuit for which a punitive award may be given is a drunk driving case.
 If the driver chose to get intoxicated then get behind the wheel of a car, he would clearly be putting other people on the road with him at great risk.
 His actions would be reckless, and he would liable for punitive damages in South Carolina.
 Additionally, if a bar or restaurant got him drunk then permitted him to leave without offering any assistance in getting home, the bar might also be liable.

 Other examples of reckless or willful conduct by a defendant that shows a clear disregard for others' safety would include: